-The Sustainable Development Unit (SDU) at the Department of Environment was set up in July 2006 to spearhead the formation of a national level strategy for sustainable development.
+The Environmental Management Unit (EMU) (formally the Sustainable Development Unit (SDU)) at the Department of Environment was set up in July 2006 to spearhead the formation of a national level strategy for sustainable development.
 This was in response to the expanding advisory role of the DOE on environmental matters, the Cayman Islands’ commitment under the Environment Charter of 2001 to implement such a strategy, and obligations under various Multilateral Environmental Agreements that require integration of physical, economic, social and environmental development planning policies.

 The Unit continues to advise on planning and coastal works applications and environmental best practices.
 The Unit encourages pre-application consultations with landowners, developers, architects etc. to discuss development proposals before they are submitted to relevant Government bodies for review.

 EMU Staff Profiles

 Wendy joined the Department in January 2011 and has a background in Environmental Planning.
 Heading up the Sustainable Development Unit her work includes coordinating and managing the Department of Environment’s input and role in the agency consultations outlined in the National Conservation Law (2013).
 She also coordinates and manages the Department’s Environmental Impact Assessment functions, including coordination and administration of the Environmental Assessment Board.

 Wendy provides technical input, including the process of screening, scoping and reviewing for Environmental and Strategic Impact Assessments or related studies conducted for proposed development projects, Government policies and strategies.

 Wendy oversees and coordinates the Department’s Technical Review Committee’s preparation of technical reports to advise the National Conservation Council, Central Planning Authority, Cabinet, the Ministry of Environment and any other agencies of the likely environmental consequences of development proposals, policies and actions.